Learn More About Your Privacy Rights

 B. Information Collected Through Automated Means

 Users may visit the Sites without telling us who they are or revealing any information about themselves.
-However, like many organizations’ websites, our web server automatically logs certain information related to a user’s visit to the Site, including the Internet Protocol (IP) address of the user’s computer, the user’s Internet service provider (ISP), the type and version of the browser that the user is using, the date and time the user accessed the Site, the Internet address of the website from which the user linked directly to the Site, the operating system that the user is using, and the pages of the Site that the user has visited.
+However, like many organizations’ websites, our web server logs certain information related to a user’s visit to the Site with their explicit consent, including the Internet Protocol (IP) address of the user’s computer, the user’s Internet service provider (ISP), the type and version of the browser that the user is using, the date and time the user accessed the Site, the Internet address of the website from which the user linked directly to the Site, the operating system that the user is using, and the pages of the Site that the user has visited.

 We may, however, review server logs and traffic for system administration and security purposes, for example, to detect intrusions into our network, for planning and improving web services, and to monitor and compile statistics about website usage.
 The possibility, therefore, exists that server log data, which contains users’ IP addresses, could in instances of criminal malfeasance be used to trace and identify individuals.
 In such instances, we may share raw data logs with the appropriate authorities for the purpose of investigating security breaches.